Browsed by

 Cook the chicken:

 Season your sliced chicken with salt and pepper.
 Heat the olive oil in a large (at least 12-inch) skillet over medium-high heat.
-Add the chicken and cook for 3 minutes per side, getting a decent sear on both sides.
+Add the chicken and cook for 2 to 3 minutes per side, getting a decent sear on both sides.
 It’s okay at this point if your chicken isn’t cooked all the way through.

 Cook the onions: Remove chicken from the skillet and add onions and garlic.
 Cook for 2-3 minutes, softening veggies.
 Add dried oregano and basil to the skillet and stir together.